andosteinmetz/Cybersecurity-101/outline.md

 * We could speak it over the phone, if we trust the phone lines.
 * We could write it in an email if we trust our password is secure and we trust our email provider.

 Over the internet, there are so many points of connection that it becomes very hard to trust that all of those points are secure, so transmitting a key for private communication creates a catch 22.

-Encrypted communications could only be as secure as the means of transmitting your secret key.
+Encrypted communications could only be as secure as the means of transmitting your secret key...

 ![Diffie-Hellman](img/diffie-hellman.jpg)

-Until 1976 when Whitfield Diffie and Roger Hellman invented Assymetric, or Public Key cryptography, a system whereby a shared public key allows two parties to encrypt communications without having to share their own private key.
+Until 1976 when Whitfield Diffie and Roger Hellman invented Assymetric, or Public Key cryptography, a system whereby a shared "public" key that can be viewed by anybody allows two parties to encrypt communications without having to share their own private key.
 [Visual explanation of Public Key Cryptography](https://www.youtube.com/watch?v=YEBfamv-_do&feature=youtu.be&t=161)